The Carpal Solution is FDA registered and made in a FDA registered facility.

 What is The Cost of Carpal Tunnel Surgery?

-A lot of people believe that because they have insurance it would be a good idea to go ahead and have Carpal Tunnel Surgery, thinking that the surgery represents a permanent fix.
+A lot of people believe that if they have insurance it is a good idea to have Carpal Tunnel Surgery, thinking that the surgery represents a permanent fix.
 Well, first of all, this procedure is not a permanent fix for CTS.
 It comes back for 85% of people within 6 months to 7 years.
-Secondly, most health insurance is designed to have co-pays and deductibles, so the patient shares expenses and has “some skin in the game.”
+Second, most health insurances are designed to have co-pays and deductibles, so the patient shares expenses and has “some skin in the game.”
 Thirdly, Carpal Tunnel Surgery has a low success rate on patient surveys.
-It comes in at a: 50% -60% success rate.
+It comes in at a 50 to 60% success rate.
 So, you might want to get the facts before you act.

 It seems like health care is the only segment of our economy where full-disclosure of costs is not required, and not the norm.
 They just tell you to get surgery and schedule the time frame.
 There is rarely any discussion about the cost and who pays what.
 If you bring it up they just tell you to talk to your insurance.

-The total cost of the surgical procedure if you do not have health insurance, with anesthesia, etc. is usually in the range of $4,000 to $12,000.
+The total cost of the surgical procedure without health insurance is usually in the range of $4,000 to $12,000.
 Most people are surprised at the breadth of this range.
 It depends on many factors.
-The surgery only takes the surgeon about 15 minutes to a half hour to perform.
+The surgery only takes the surgeon about 15 to 30 minutes to perform.

 Below you will find a framework to help you get your head around the potential costs you will likely encounter, if you do decide to undergo this procedure.
 We are confident this summary will help you to think through the potential costs as you make a decision.